Computing isogenies from modular equations in genus two

-Second, assume that no such lift exists.
-By \Cref{lem:lift}, $Q$ is a Weierstrass point on~$\Crv'$, and~$P$ is not a Weierstrass point on~$\Crv$.
-After a change of variables, we may assume that~$Q$ is not at infinity.
-Write $P = (u_0, v_0)$ with $v_0\neq 0$, and $Q = (x_0, 0)$.
-We have to show that
+If~$Q$ is a Weierstrass point, we can still find a local lift $(x_1,y_1,x_2,y_2)$ of~$\isog_P$ with coefficients in~$k'[[\sqrt{z}]]$, where~$k'/k$ is a quadratic extension \stackcite{09E8}.
+After a change of variables, we may assume that~$P$ and~$Q$ are not at infinity.
+Write $P = (u_0, v_0)$ and $Q = (x_0, 0)$.
+The equality in the proposition can be rewritten as